Sousa-Diin/Sousa-diin/README.md

 ## Hi, I'm Wildes Sousa 👋

-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning data struct
 - 👯 I’m looking to collaborate on Front-End
 - 🤔 I’m looking for help with Back-End
 - 💬 Ask me about